-Description: This adventive annual plant is about 4-12" long, branching occasionally.
+Description: This winter or spring annual plant is about 4-12" long, branching occasionally.
 Mature plants have a tendency to sprawl across the ground.
 The slender stems are terete and pubescent.
 The lower leaves are opposite, while the upper leaves are alternate.
-Individual leaves are typically 1/2" long and 1/3" across; they are medium to dark green, oval-orbicular, coarsely crenate-dentate, and slightly hairy.
+Individual leaves are up to 1/2" long and 1/3" (8 mm.) across; they are medium to dark green, oval-orbicular, coarsely crenate-dentate, and slightly hairy.
 The petioles of the leaves are short.

 Cultivation: Bird's Eye Speedwell prefers partial to full sun, moist conditions, and a rich loamy soil.
 However, it will adapt to rocky and other kinds of poor soil.
 Most vegetative growth and development occurs during the cool weather of spring, when moisture amounts are higher than average.
 Because this species is rather large for an annual Veronica sp., it does not adapt well to regular mowing.

 Range & Habitat: Bird's Eye Speedwell is widely scattered throughout Illinois.
 Although this species is not particularly common, official records probably underestimate its occurrence within the state.
 Typical habitats include nurseries, gardens, edges of yards, moist waste areas, and borders of foundation walls.
 This plant is typically found in areas with a history of disturbance; it is native to Europe.

 Faunal Associations: The flowers attract small bees and various flies.
 The foliage is not known to be toxic and is probably eaten by various mammalian herbivores, particularly rabbits.